sushantsingh4720/Sushwetherproject/README.md

-# Expense tracker App using React
+# Sush Weather Web App

-This is the Expense tracker App.
+This is the Weather Web App.

 ### Install dependencies